 I've been meaning to write about my thoughts on ethics for some time now, but this past election has compelled me to sit down and finally do so.
 Many "rational thinkers" that I have been following seem to think that ethics are useless and/or meaningless, and that apathy is a more rational approach.
-You get the impression that they see apathy as a badge of honour of rational thinking.
+You get the impression that apathy as a badge of honour to rational thinking.
 Nothing could be further from the truth.
 It's true that equanimity is an important input for rational thinking, but be careful not to confuse apathy for equanimity.
 A true rational thinker should recognize that ethics are extremely important to rational thinking.
 I will try to explain how and why.

 First, let's talk about the prisoner's dilemma, the classic game from game theory.
 I'm not going to explain the game in detail—that's what Wikipedia is for—but the situation can be described by the following decision table:

 The Nash equilibrium—what I call the "stable outcome"—of the prisoner's dilemma is that both players lose, even though it is entirely possible for them both to win if they had strategically cooperated.
 (Econ wonks would say that the outcome isn't Pareto efficient.)
 This is important because it demonstrates a situation where two individuals both behaving selfishly will be worse off than if they both behaved selflessly.
 This is not what free market ideology says is supposed to happen.

 Humans have evolved to have a heuristic of selfishness—and for good reason: in most cases, behaving selfishly not only makes the individual better off, but everyone else too.
 Indeed, this is the standard argument in favour of free markets, and it is absolutely correct.
 But what the prisoner's dilemma is showing is that the selfish heuristic has a bias in some situations which we need to watch out for.
 Which situations?
 And how can we fix it?